Logrus/BM4D-GPU/README.md

 The majority of the code is licensed under MIT license.

-However, some header files are from NVIDIA and hold a different license, which is included in the header.
+However, some header files are from NVIDIA and hold a different license, which is included at the beginning of each relevant file.

 ## Working with devcontainer